 Should I Buy Bitcoin?

-Based on today’s bitcoin price the following technical analysis chart will indicate whether you should buy or sell.
-Chart is based last 4 hours.
+Based on today’s Bitcoin price, the following technical analysis chart will indicate whether you should buy or sell.
+The chart is based on the last four hours.

 Historical Price of Bitcoin

 The price gains of Bitcoin in 2020 and into 2021 to date, has been extremely bullish – potentially heralding the start of a revolution in the financial world.
 While the development of central bank digital currencies, alt coins and blockchain ecosystems, means the future of BTC and crypto is open to volatile changes, the historical price of Bitcoin projects a strong upward trajectory, overall.

 In 2010, only 10 years ago 1 Bitcoin was worth nothing at all.
 But despite its minimal value of $0.01 at the time, the first commercial transaction using Bitcoin occurred when Laszlo Hanyezc bought pizza for 10,000 Bitcoin.
 This initiative on Laszlos end was a clear indicator that Bitcoin could be used for purchasing goods.
 Towards the end of the year around October 2010, when Bitcoin rose to $0.125.

 One year later it was already sitting at $31, but this surge was short-lived as it dropped to as low as $2 by December 2011.

 The first real Bitcoin price boom occurred in 2013 when Bitcoin rose to $266.
 Throughout 2013, the price of Bitcoin fluctuated up and down hitting an all-time high of $1,240 per coin.

 From 2013 to 2016 the price of Bitcoin averaged within the middle range that the coin’s value saw in 2013.